When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 General Admission Requirements: All applicants must meet the general admission requirements for Lethbridge College programs, as indicated in the Admissions section of the calendar.

-Practicum Experience Requirements: This program has a required Practice-Based Experience (PBE) component.
-The College dictates the legal terms and conditions governing the PBE.
-Students must meet and maintain certain requirements to participate in the PBE setting as determined by programs, practice agencies and/or legislated by government bodies.
-These may include health (e.g. immunizations, screening tests, etc.), privacy and security (e.g. Police Information Check, IR Check, etc.), and OH&S requirements (e.g. CPR certification, Fire Safety, WHMIS, etc.).
+Students must meet and maintain certain requirements to participate in the WIL setting as determined by programs, practice agencies and/ or legislated by government bodies.
+These may include health (e.g. immunizations, screening tests, etc.), privacy and security (e.g. police information check, IT access, etc.), and OH&S requirements (e.g. CPR certification, Fire Safety, WHMIS, Mask Fit-testing, etc.).

 Prior Learning Assessment (PLA): If you have experience working in this field of study, you may be eligible for Prior Learning Assessment.

 Course(s) may be offered in a flexible learning format.

 New students are accepted into the Child and Youth Care program for the Fall (September) term.
 Students wishing to enroll for the Winter (January) term may take courses in a revised curriculum based on course availability.
 This admission results in a five term curriculum for the completion of the diploma.

 This program is eligible for full-time post-secondary assistance by Alberta Student Aid for the funding year 2021/08/01 to 2022/07/31*.